Tongue Ties: What, So What, What To Do

 Driving and scooting #

 My head sits differently on top of my spine, and I can turn my head easily, farther, as I mentioned.
 This manifests in more ease while driving and scooting.
-I can easily tell the difference.
+I can easily feel the difference.
 A helmet is heavy, so a slight correction to head posture lets the weight of the helmet be more easily carried on top of my spine.
 It’s comfy.
 I can quickly turn my head far too the side to check blind spots, as needed.

 My emotional state #